 For all automation and higher order logic a Javascript automation engine is available.
-This engine is embedded in Z-Way can it be used to create your own home automation engine working in addition or instead of the Z-Way Home Automation engine.
-The implementation of the Java Script engine is organized in so called modules that implement a broad variety
+This engine is also shipped with Z-Way.
+There is also a possibility to create your own home automation engine working in addition or instead of the original Z-Way Home Automation engine.
+The implementation of the Java Script engine is organized in so called modules that

-$^{1}$ The Sigma Designs SDK is available from Digikey (www.digikey.com).
-Depending on the hardware options chosen the price varies between 2000 and 4000 USD of applications using the underlying Z-Wave devices.
-The automation logic can also access and use other third party technology stacks such as the Enocean stack.
+$^{^{-1}}$ The Sigma Designs SDK is available from Digikey (www.digikey.com).
+Depending on the hardware options chosen the price varies between 2000 and 4000 USD implement a broad variety of applications using the underlying Z-Wave devices.
+The automation logic can also access and use other third party technology stacks such as the EnOcean stack or any technologies based on HTTP.